zhu-rengong/Barotrauma-lua-attempt/docs/manual/installing-lua-for-barotrauma-manually.md

 ![](https://cdn.discordapp.com/attachments/799752463619325968/833133217300742154/unknown.png)

 5 - Done!
-Now run DedicatedServer.exe to run the modded server.<br>
+Now run DedicatedServer.exe to run the modded server or run Barotrauma.exe to run the modded client.<br>

 ### Linux notice
 Sometimes you will get steam initialization errors, most of the time it's because it's missing the linux64/steamclient.so binary, so you can just copy the binary from your steam instalation over to the folder and it should work.